Gastric Bypass Surgery in the New York Area

 Are you a candidate for this life changing procedure?
 If you live in the New York area, call the Lawrence Hospital Center for Advanced Surgery to request a consultation with one of our experienced weight loss surgeons, and find out if Gastric Bypass Surgery is right for you.

 During Gastric Bypass Surgery the stomach is divided, and a small portion, or pouch, is sectioned off.
 Because this pouch is so small, it will significantly limit how much food you are able to eat, and reduce the number of calories you are able to consume during the course of a day.
 In addition, the small intestine is also sectioned off, and then attached directly to the pouch.
 This reduces the bodies ability to absorb calories.

-If you have questions about Gastric Bypass Surgery, please call the Lawrence Hospital Center for Advanced Surgery.
+To learn more about Gastric Bypass Surgery, and see if it is right for you, please call the Lawrence Hospital Center for Advanced Surgery.
 Our helpful, friendly staff will make sure you get the information you need.